Why we need your help

 ‘The Advice Line lets parents know that they’re not alone and shouldn’t sit about the house getting frustrated and in some cases isolated, which can often be the case when caring for someone on the spectrum.
 We were also pointed in the direction of local organisations in our area, which helped us to meet parents who are in the same position as us.
 This allowed Max to make friends in environments suitable to his needs.’ - Kimm Curran, Parent

-The Scottish Autism Advice Line currently costs £100,000 to run annually and responds to over 2,100 enquiries every year.
+The Scottish Autism Advice Line currently costs £100,000 to run annually and responds to around 3,000 enquiries every year.

 As this service receives no government funding, Scottish Autism meets the cost of this to ensure our autism advisors are with you until you have the support you need.